JasLaras/JasLaras/README.md

 ### Hi!
-I’m Jasmine and a current Computational Cognitive Science major at UC Davis.
+I’m Jasmine and a current Computational Cognitive Science + Math double major at UC Davis.

 ### About
 - Math, art, and language (humans and computers) enthusiast